Corn and soy futures rise on new Brazilian tax rule

 * Corn and soy gain support from Brazil tightening tax credit rules

-* Wheat weakens as traders weigh Russian weather concerns against a speedy American harvest
+* Wheat weakens for seventh day as traders weigh Russian weather concerns against a speedy American harvest

 CHICAGO, June 6 (Reuters) - Chicago Board of Trade corn and soybean futures rose on Thursday as news of tighter rules on industry tax credits in Brazil made traders and producers hopeful that it could boost U.S. export business, traders said.

-Brazilian food exporter lobbies on Wednesday blasted the government's executive order imposing new rules for use of tax credits, claiming the rules are unconstitutional and will make companies less competitive on global markets.
+Brazilian soybean and cotton companies blasted the government's executive order that imposes new rules for use of tax credits, claiming the new measure will make companies less competitive on global markets.

 "That'll spur business going our way," U.S.-based Mark Schultz, analyst at Northstar Commodity, said.